score-json/json/TSF/trustable/well-formed-json/WFJ-06.md

 ---

 The service checks that a JSON value must be an object, array, number, or string, or one of the lowercase literal names false, null, or true

+aschemmel-tech: why not a test? is the idea to do a code review of the function's code as displayed in the report?